AstraLuma/pyinput/README.rst

-PyInput is an API that abstracts away some of the low-level details of the linux input subsystem.
+PyInput is an API that abstracts away some of the low-level details of the Linux input subsystem.
 It allows read/write access to the devices ``/dev/input/event*`` and the uninput device through object streams.